 This reflects nampiLLai‘s vyAkyAnam mostly.

 - Here the mind is explained as the tool through which AthmA can be understood.
 But one may question, just like gold and charcoal may be different, they can be perceived by the same senses, why can’t bhagavAn be perceived by mind which perceives AthmA?
 That cannot be applied here due to the infinite greatness of bhagavAn.
-But then, why is it said that “…manasA thu visudhdhEna” (such bhagavAn is perceived by the pure mind).
-That means, bhagavAn can be understood that he is supreme/great – but he cannot be fully understood as he is, due to his infinite greatness.
+But then, why is it said that “…manasA thu visudhdhEna” (such bhagavAn is perceived by the pure mind)?
+In other words, bhagavAn can be understood that he is supreme/great – but he cannot be fully understood as he is, due to his infinite greatness.

 - uNarmuzhunalam – fully made of knowledge and bliss.
-As explained in bruhadhAraNyaka upanishath explains “yathA saindhavagana:” (like a salt crystal is filled with salt, bhagavAn is filled with knowledge). thaiththirIya upanishath says “AnandhO brahma” (brahmam is bliss) and “Anandha maya:” (pervaded by Anandham).
-He can only be understood through examples – even those examples, he cannot be fully comprehended.
+As explained in bruhadhAraNyaka upanishath “yathA saindhavagana:” (like a salt crystal is filled with salt, bhagavAn is filled with knowledge). thaiththirIya upanishath says “AnandhO brahma” (brahmam is bliss) and “Anandha maya:” (pervaded by Anandham).
+One can attempt to understand him through examples – even through those examples, he cannot be fully comprehended.

 - inanilan – bhattar highlights that “First AzhwAr says that there is no sAdharmya dhrustAntham, here he says that there is no vaidharmya dhrustAntham“.
 That means first it is explained that bhagavAn cannot be compared to chith and achith.
 Here it is said that there is no one who is even qualified to be compared to bhagavAn. kAnchIpuram PB aNNangarAchAryar swamy gives a nice example for this in his dhivyArtha dhIpikai.
 He says if some one says “A chaNdALa (dog-eater) cannot be compared to vasishta (famous sage)”, learned persons will say “No! dont say that”.
 That does not mean that they are comparable.
 It simply means that chaNdALa is not even qualified to be compared to vasishta.

 - enanuyir – Such bhagavAn is my sustenance.
-Like it is said in bruhadhAraNyaka upanishath “yasya AthmA sarIram” (bhagavAn is antharyAmi for the AthmA and the AthmA is the sarIram – body). bhagavAn is the dhAraka (bearer) and AthmA is the dhArya (held by bhagavAn).
+Just as it is said in bruhadhAraNyaka upanishath “yasya AthmA sarIram” (bhagavAn is antharyAmi for the AthmA and the AthmA is the sarIram – body). bhagavAn is the dhAraka (bearer) and AthmA is the dhArya (held by bhagavAn).

-- migunaraiyilanE – Just like him being the antharyAmi and bearing/controlling the jIvAthmAs, there is no one else who is his antharyAmi and greater than him.
-This is explained in svEthAsvathara upanishath “na thathsamascha abhyadhikascha dhrusyathE” (No one equal or higher to that bhagavAn is seen).
+- migunaraiyilanE – Just like his being the antharyAmi and bearing/controlling the jIvAthmAs, there is no one else who is his antharyAmi and greater than him.
+This is explained in svEthAsvathara upanishath “na thathsamascha abhyadhikascha dhrusyathE” (No one equal to or higher than that bhagavAn is seen).